 In "'tis the season," she sings, So I'll go back to L.A. and the so-called friends and in "dorothea," she responds from the other person's perspective replying, You got shiny new friends since you left town.
 Fans have decided the songs are from different points of view of a young couple from the same hometown reminiscing on their love torn apart by each other's dreams and lives.

 But what if Dorothea and the unnamed narrator of the song are not lovers, but friends reminiscing on earlier, pre-mega fame days?
 That's another theory gaining traction.

-A few Twitter threads are going viral connecting Selena Gomez to the track, deeming her the subject of "dorothea," because of the similarities between the child star-turned-singer-turned-makeup-mogul and the woman at the centre of the song.
+A few Twitter threads are going viral connecting Selena Gomez to the track, deeming her the subject of "dorothea," because of the similarities between the child star-turned-singer-turned-makeup-mogul and the woman at the center of the song.
 Ooh, you'rе a queen sellin' dreams, sellin' makeup and magazines, Swift sings, before adding, Hey, Dorothea, do you ever stop and think about me?
 When it was calmer, skipping the prom just to piss off your mom and her pageant schemes.
-Gomez once shared a throwback photo to her beauty pageant days, and has famously had her ups and downs with her mum, who was once her manager before Gomez fired her.
+Gomez once shared a throwback photo to her beauty pageant days, and has famously had her ups and downs with her mom, who was once her manager before Gomez fired her.

-Other fans of the two pop stars pointed out that Gomez's favourite movie is The Wizard of Oz, which stars Dorothy and could have inspired the track's title, albeit spelled differently.
+Other fans of the two pop stars pointed out that Gomez's favorite movie is The Wizard of Oz, which stars Dorothy and could have inspired the track's title, albeit spelled differently.
 Swift did mention that her movie watch list in quarantine inspired most of her lyrics on her new albums.